 THE MAGIC OF WINTER INTEREST

 Wyeth was known to prefer winter and its accompanying interplay of light and shadow.
 He saw a particular beauty in the stark winter landscape.
 In depicting trees, shrubs and grasses stripped of their summer foliage, he exposed fantastic sculptures and new shades and patterns.
 These are the same elements that create winter interest.

-In the garden, you can create winter interest by selecting plants that take advantage of the stark contrast between dark and light while exhibiting physical qualities specific to the colder months.
-These characteristics may include exfoliating bark, colorful branches or forms, flowers, cones and berries and fruits.
-Some shrubs, when bared of their leaves, reveal visually arresting architectures while the dried-out forms of summer perennials (left standing in the garden) can add movement and texture to the landscape.
-It’s a natural, almost effortless beauty.
+In selecting plants that play with dark and light, or exhibit interesting structural characteristics, you too can build a dramatic winter landscape.
+These components may include peeling bark, colorful branches or forms, flowers, cones, berries and fruits.
+Some shrubs, when bared of their leaves, reveal visually arresting architectures not seen in the summer garden.
+And the dried forms of perennials can add movement and texture if you leave them to overwinter in the garden.

 Here are some of my favorite plants for creating winter interest in the garden.
 See if one (or a few) of these beauties doesn’t work for you.

 Many trees have interesting bark that peels, splits or sheds to reveal new forms and colors.
 They also exhibit an interesting interplay of light and shadow.

 River Birch Bark: One of the best.
 It loses its bark in big, papery shreds to reveal a smooth, gray to cinnamon-brown wood underneath.
 The cultivar ‘Heritage’ sheds to reveal salmon- or white colored bark.